The Ultimate Guide to Ice Skating Around Philadelphia

 Ice skating is a quintessential winter fitness activity to get your body moving — and have fun while you’re at it.
 Just because the temperature outside may be dropping, it doesn’t mean it’s time to hibernate.
 Although you may not be the next Olympic figure skater, you can still perfect your moves on ice (hopefully with minimal falling).

 We compiled a list of the best places to go ice skating in Philly, the ‘burbs, and beyond.
-From ice skating on an actual creek in Newtown (!) to a rink that sells UGG boots in their skate shop, we’ve got you covered for all the best venues.
-Check out the complete guide below for all your winter adventures.
+From skating on an actual creek (be careful!) to rinks that offer alcoholic beverages in warm cabins and ones that offer free skating admission, we’ve got you covered for all the best venues.
+Check out the complete guide below for all your winter ice skating adventures.

 Blue Cross RiverRink Winterfest